 D. Michael Linsday shows first hand how prominent Americans are bringing their vision of moral leadership into the public square.

 In "Famine in the Land", Steven J. Lawson makes a biblically grounded argument for expository preaching like the prophets and apostles did.

-If you only read one book this year, make it this one.
-In "Fault Lines," Voddie Baucham, black pastor and church planter, exposes the overt Marxist ideology behind the social justice movement, critical race theory, intersectionality, and racism that is ravaging our nation.
-More importantly, he traces the ways this “woke” ideology is impacting the church through distorting the gospel and attempting to conform the church to the image of the world.
+Voddie Baucham, black pastor and church planter, exposes the overt Marxist ideology behind the social justice movement, critical race theory, intersectionality, and racism that is ravaging our nation.
+He also traces the ways this “woke” ideology is impacting the church through distorting the gospel and attempting to conform the church to the image of the world.